ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Founders
 - Identifying the opportunities
+    - Will this opportunity have significant long-term potential?
+    -
 - Drive vision for the company on a consistent basis
 - Drive Sales
 - Hiring